-As an example, the objectives, content and tasks of the training web-conferences that the author gave about "Electronic Searching Skills" are given below.
-The aims of the electronic searching web-conferences were to enable graduate students to:
+As an example, the objectives, content and tasks of the training workshops that the author gave about "how to search for references online" are given below.
+The aims of the workshops were to enable graduate students to:

-- select search terms, narrow or broaden them. - connect search terms with Boolean operators such as "and, or, not" or enclosing search terms in quotation marks when searching Google or Google Scholar. - understand and use basic electronic searching commands and common abbreviations such as "simple" and "advanced search", AU (author), AB (abstract), SU (subject), KW (keyword). - use search terms to locate documents in specialized databases such as Dissertation Abstracts, Linguistics and Language Behavior Abstracts (LLBA), ERIC, Google Scholar, Google Books, Questia. - components of the database homepage. - searching by author, title, keyword or descriptor. - selecting the document type. - marking the relevant records. - selecting the display options. - viewing and evaluating the search results. - how to narrow, broaden, or change the search terms to get more accurate and relevant results, i.e. documents. - saving, printing or e-mailing the search results. - how to document the references cited using APA style.
+- select search terms, narrow or broaden them. - connect search terms with Boolean operators such as "and, or, not" or enclosing search terms in quotation marks when searching Google or Google Scholar. - understand and use basic electronic searching commands and common abbreviations such as "simple" and "advanced search", AU, AB, SU, KW. - use search terms to locate documents in specialized databases such as Dissertation Abstracts, Linguistics and Language Behavior Abstracts (LLBA), ERIC, Google Scholar, Google Books, Questia. - components of the database homepage. - searching by author, title, keyword or descriptor. - selecting the document type. - marking the relevant records. - selecting the display options. - viewing and evaluating the search results. - how to narrow, broaden, or change the search terms to get more accurate and relevant results, i.e. documents. - saving, printing or e-mailing the search results. - how to documenting the references cited using APA style.